By: Chris ⎜ Last updated

 Craft beer

-Hopyart is a great craft beer bar, tucked into the hall with around 300 rotating beers across taps and bottles.
+Hopyard is a great craft beer bar, tucked into the hall with around 300 beers across rotating taps and bottles.
 The staff are knowledgeable and will point you toward something good if you don't know where to start.
 You can bring food from any stall in Mathallen into Hopyard, which makes it the best (and only) place in Mathallen to enjoy a double NEIPA with your meal.

 Smelteverket